The Dunstane Houses are in West Coates, a charming residential district 10 minutes from the city centre.

 Within striking distance of the city centre, the Dunstane Houses will be a launching point for most, but the hotel's lounge has an original fireplace, thick Persian rug and tweed cushions, making it ideal for afternoon tea – add a dash of Scottish spirit by pairing with a Hendrick’s gin and tonic.
 You can also do whisky tastings at the bar, including one that’s paired with Scottish cheeses.

 Centred around an volcanic plug that’s crowned by the most besieged castle in Britain, Edinburgh’s Old Town needs no introduction.
+The cobbled street alone makes for a charming wander, but stop by the Camera Obscura for some mind-boggling illusions and to see the city from above.
 Neither does the uniform splendour of the New Town, a masterpiece of urban planning to which the city’s wealthy decamped to escape the sights and smells of ‘Auld Reekie’.
 When the time comes to take a breather from the crowds on the Royal Mile, there’s nowhere quite as transportive as Dean Village, built in the steep-sided valley (or ‘dene’) that follows the Water of Leith.
 You can pick up the walking route right by the hotel, which takes you down to the riverbank and into what was once a grain-milling quarter, where the cobbled roads, rubble-stone houses and babbling river will have you questioning whether you’re in a city at all.
 Along one way, the walkway leads to the Scottish National Gallery of Modern Art, split between two neoclassical landmarks; in the other lies Stockbridge, an upmarket area populated with coffee shops and indie boutiques.
 Stop in at Scandi café Söderberg for one of their cult cardamom buns.
 Also nearby are the Royal Botanic Gardens (the Victorian glasshouses have you covered if the weather starts to look a bit, well, Scottish).
 Don’t skip the chance to scale Arthur’s Seat, an extinct volcano that rises up behind Holyrood Palace, offering climbers views from the Pentland Hills to the Firth of Forth.
 If you’re after the picture of Edinburgh that graces most postcards, you’ll get that from the crest of Calton Hill.
+And, for some wild encounters, head to Edinburgh Zoo.

 Superlative tipples can be had at the Register Club, a refined cocktail bar on the fourth floor of the Edinburgh Grand.
 Beer connoisseurs should pay a visit to the Hanging Bat Beer Café, which serves its own craft brews alongside an extensive list of beers sourced from across the globe.
 Most of the draught options are served by the third rather than half pints, making it easy to try multiple beers in one outing.